Possession of Methamphetamine Lawyer in Pittsburgh

 Keep in mind, federal drug charges are always charged as felonies and a single conviction could result in high mandatory minimum sentences and very high fines.
 Never risk your freedom with any drug charge, even if you feel you have done nothing wrong; you need a drug defense attorney who understands both state and federal laws and understands what you are up against.

 Once you have been convicted of a drug charge, you could lose your driving rights for as long as six months.
 Additionally, you could face future problems in finding an apartment or finding a job because a background check will reveal a criminal record.
 If the charges were felonies, you could also have future problems obtaining loans and you could also lose any professional licenses you may have for your job.
-Do not take any chances, even if you think the charge is minor, call a criminal defense attorney who will fight for your rights in state and federal courts.
+Do not take any chances, even if you think the charge is minor, call a criminal defense attorney in Pittsburgh who specializes in meth possession defense and will fight for your rights in state and federal courts.